 All the above sewing thread used in garment manufacturing has discussed in the following:

 1. Linen thread:

-Oldest sewing thread and was used at a wide range for sewing threads during making of garments.
+Oldest sewing thread and was used at a wide range for sewing threads during the making of garments.
 This type of sewing thread has high strength and slightly can make more strength of the seam.
 The linen sewing thread was used at a large rate to sew canvas, coarse fabric, and so on.
 But now it is mostly replaced by synthetic threads.

 2. Silk thread:

 This type of sewing thread is made from both continuous filament and broken filament silk.
-Comparatively it contains higher strength, extensive, lustrous and good qualities.
+Comparatively, it contains higher strength, extensive, lustrous, and good qualities.
 Silk sewing thread is the most expensive, that is why using it is comparatively less.
 It is used to sew expensive garments.

 3. Soft cotton thread:

-Bleaching and dyeing have done in this type of sewing thread and sometimes lubricants are used to make it more frictional resistant.
+Bleaching and dyeing have been done in this type of sewing thread and sometimes lubricants are used to make it more frictional resistant.
 There is a possibility of occurring shrinkage and seam puckering after wetting in water and washing the garments respectively.

 4. Mercerized cotton thread:

 This type of thread is finished by a caustic soda solution with tension.
 As a result, the entire fibers in the threads become round in shape and gain higher strength and brightness.

 5. Glazed cotton thread:

-Glaced cotton sewing thread is made by using surface coating on the soft cotton threads.
+Glazed cotton sewing thread is made by using a surface coating on the soft cotton threads.
 As a result, the threads become stiff, smooth, and increase the frictional resistance.

 6. Viscose thread:

-It may be made from continuous filament or staple fibres.
+It may be made from continuous filament or staple fibers.
 The strength and stability are comparatively less but more brighten.
-It has a limited use as a sewing thread but widely used in embroidery work.
+It has limited use as a sewing thread but is widely used in embroidery work.

 7. Polyester thread:

 These types of sewing thread are strong, low cost, good washing fastness, and satisfactory elastic properties.
 It can be washed up to 150°C without any shrinkage.
 It is widely used due to its low cost.
-At present, polyester thread is widely used in the garments among the synthetic fibres sewing thread.
+At present, polyester thread is widely used in the garments among the synthetic fibers sewing thread.